PatrykBal/ucd_pa_javascript_proj/readme.md

 ### Sign In - Sign Up page / form.html

-In this page you can find the login/sign in form and the create account/sign up form.
+In this page you can find the login/sign in form and the create account/sign up form which have form validation.
 These forms alternate between each other by clicking the links at the bottom of the forms.

+## Javascript Features.

+All my javascript features can be seen in script.js with a title above each coresponding code.